Buying a Home

 Financing for People with Disabilities: People with permanent disabilities or parents of a child with a permanent disability may qualify for special financing offered by CHAC and CHFA.
 Follow the link on the right for more information.

 Colorado Foreclosure Hotline: The State of Colorado sponsors this free hotline for homeowners who have missed a payment or are in danger of foreclosure.
 Trained professional housing counselors can help you understand what options are available to you.
-The Foreclosure Hotline number is 1-877-601-4673.
+Call 1-877-601-4673 or follow link at the right.

-Adams County Housing Authority (ACHA): ACHA conducts free workshops once a month to help homeowners learn steps to avoid foreclosure.
-All workshops are taught by trained housing counselors.
-They also offer assistance with money management and budgeting, negotiating and refinancing and loss mitigation options for all types of mortgages, including FHA, VA, Conventional, and sub-prime.
-To schedule a private appointment or sign up for a workshop visit the ACHA website or call 303-227-2013.
+Unision Housing Partners (UHP): UHP conducts free workshops to help people learn how to avoid foreclosure.
+All workshops are taught by trained housing counselors who assist with refinancing and loss mitigation options for all types of mortgages, including FHA, VA, conventional, and sub-prime.
+To schedule a private appointment or sign up for a workshop visit the UHP website or call 303-227-2089.

 Making Home Affordable: Homeowners may be able to refinance or modify their mortgage payments to a level that would be affordable now and in the future.
-To learn about your eligibility for this federal program and resources to help, visit the website or call 1-888-995-HOPE.
+To learn about your eligibility for this federal program and resources to help, follow the link at the right or call 1-888-995-HOPE.

 Adams County Public Trustee: The Adams County Public Trustee's Office processes foreclosures in Adams County.
 The website provides information regarding individual foreclosure cases, foreclosure auctions, as well as the policy for HOA lien redemptions and cures.
 The Adams County Public Trustee office can also help with purchasing a foreclosed home.
 If you are interested in learning more about the purchase of a foreclosed home, please visit the Adams County website.